RN

 About Ranger Energy Services, Inc.

+Headquartered within the energy sector, Ranger Energy Services, Inc. focuses on Oil & Gas Equipment & Services services and products.
 Ranger Energy Services, Inc. provides onshore high specification well service rigs, wireline services, and complementary services to exploration and production companies in the United States.
-At a $360.0M market cap, Ranger Energy Services, Inc. ranks as a small-cap company within energy.
+The company carries a $370.9M market cap, placing it firmly in the small-cap category.
 It operates through three segments: High Specification Rigs, Wireline Services, and Processing Solutions and Ancillary Services.

 Key stats